Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

 However, I was mostly raised in Virginia Beach, VA.
 My family moved there when I was 7 because my dad was military and I was there for 22 years.

 Me wanting to be like my brother didn’t change because we moved states.
 I wanted to be his shadow and he wanted to be far away from me.
-LOL. it was a huge change moving to another state.
+It was a huge change moving to another state.

 Making new friends and changing schools is hard for a young girl.
 But I persevered and fit in and became the protector of those that didn’t have a voice.
 My new found friends and I would go to the skating rink on Friday nights.
-We would walk around the mall aimlessly ( I hate the mall now) LOL.
+We would walk around the mall aimlessly.

 One of my friends and I would literally just walk around the neighborhood to see who was home.
 We didn’t have phones back then, not that we could afford one if we did anyways.
 I mean we were in middle school.
 I don’t know many middle schoolers that had money or a job.

 Funny enough, because I wasn’t shy I wanted to be a singer but guess what you need to be a singer?
 LOL A singing voice.
 Huh? go figure!
-If I can’t sing, then I’ll be the bully defender for those that were too shy to stand up for themselves.
+If I can’t sing, then I will be the bully defender for those that were too shy to stand up for themselves.

 This got me into a lot of trouble, fights, and kicked out of school.
 Luckily I stayed out of trouble enough to graduate.
 These days I wish there were more people like me in school because bullying has gone way too far these days.